ece362-purdue/proton-labs/lab8-riscv-intro/lab80.md

 If you wish to close QEMU, you could either start a debug session with VSCode or gdb and close it to let QEMU ends, or you could use the Makefile target `make kill`, which will send a kill signal to QEMU.

+### 3.3 Nothing to submit.

+Once you're done, move on to lab 8.1  There is nothing to submit for lab8.0, which is just set-up.

 ## 4. Troubleshooting

 ### 4.1 `make: riscv64-unknown-elf-gcc: No such file or directory`